Kurento/kurento/source/Developer_and_Programmer_Guide.rst

             //Store a player reference for later use session.setAttribute("player", playerEndpoint);

-            //Calling "start" creates the HttpEndpoint and connects it to the filter session.start(filter);
+            //Calling "start" creates the HttpGetEndpoint and connects it to the filter session.start(filter);
-            //Create a HttpEndpoint and connects it to the filter HttpGetEndpoint httpEndpoint = mp.newHttpGetEndpoint()
+            //Create a HttpGetEndpoint and connects it to the filter HttpGetEndpoint httpEndpoint = mp.newHttpGetEndpoint()
                             .terminateOnEOS().build();
             filter.connect(httpEndpoint);